 - This Hinged Window Guard is egress compliant.

 - Keep blind cords out of reach.
 Blink makes really pretty ones.

 Balconies and second-story porches/decks

 Building codes generally say that railings on decks and stairs should be no more than 4″ apart.
 Unfortunately, anything over 3-3.5″ still leaves enough room to post a hazard for very small children, either through falls or head entrapment.
-A mesh barrier like this Balcony Stairs Safety Net ($14 on Amazon) is a fast way to prevent issues.
+A mesh barrier like this Balcony Stairs Safety Net is a fast way to prevent issues.
 If you have horizontal railings, you will likely want to install some sort of plexiglass or wood over the rails, to prevent climbing.
 Also keep tables and chairs away from the railings.